XAMPP: Features

-XAMPP is regularly updated to the latest releases of Apache, MariaDB, PHP and Perl.
-It also comes with a number of other modules, including OpenSSL, phpMyAdmin, MediaWiki, Joomla, WordPress and more.
+Besides Apache, MariaDB, PHP and Perl, XAMPP comes with a number of other modules, including OpenSSL, phpMyAdmin, MediaWiki, Joomla, WordPress and more.
 Self-contained, multiple instances of XAMPP can exist on a single computer, and any given instance can be copied from one computer to another.
 XAMPP is offered in both a full and a standard version (Smaller version).

 Usage

-The most obvious characteristic of XAMPP is the ease at which a WAMP webserver stack can be deployed and instantiated.
+The most obvious characteristic of XAMPP is the ease with which a WAMP webserver stack can be deployed and instantiated.
 Later, some common packaged applications that could be easily installed were provided by Bitnami.

 Officially, XAMPP's designers intended it for use only as a development tool, to allow website designers and programmers to test their work on their own computers without any access to the Internet.
 To make this as easy as possible, many important security features are disabled by default.
 XAMPP has the ability to serve web pages on the World Wide Web.
 A special tool is provided to password-protect the most important parts of the package.

 XAMPP also provides support for creating and manipulating databases in MariaDB and SQLite, among others.

 Once XAMPP is installed, it is possible to treat a local host like a remote host by connecting using an FTP client.
 Using a program like FileZilla has many advantages when installing a content management system (CMS) like Joomla or WordPress.
 It is also possible to connect to localhost via FTP with an HTML editor.